HengzhunChen/HengzhunChen.github.io/note_/intro_website_build.md

 In summary, Ruby is the programming language, RubyGems is the package manager, Gems are the packages or libraries, and Bundle is a tool that helps manage the dependencies of a Ruby project using RubyGems.

-**Q**: How to install ruby, rubygem and bundle over Linux?

-**A**:

-Install Ruby:

-Ruby is often pre-installed on macOS and Linux systems.
-You can check if Ruby is already installed by opening a terminal and running the command `ruby --version`.
-If it's not installed or you need a different version, you can use a version manager like rbenv or RVM to install and manage Ruby versions.

-Install RubyGems:

-RubyGems usually comes bundled with Ruby, so you should have it installed already if you installed Ruby using a standard installation method.
-You can verify this by running the command `gem --version` in the terminal.
-If RubyGems is not installed or you need to update it, you can do so by running `gem update --system`.

-Install Bundle:

-Once RubyGems is installed, you can use it to install the Bundler gem.
-Open a terminal and run the command `gem install bundler` to install Bundle.
-After the installation, you can verify that Bundle is installed correctly by running `bundle --version` in the terminal.
-You should see the version number of Bundle printed if the installation was successful.

-**Q**: How to manage the different gems used for different projects which may required different version of the same gem?
+**Q**: How to manage the different gems used for different projects which may required different versions of the same gem?

 **A**: To manage different gems used for different projects that might require different versions of the same gem, you can utilize Ruby version managers and Bundler's gem version management capabilities.
 Here's an approach you can follow: